Select College Awareness Month Contest Winners (Fall)

-Volunteers will judge student entries in CollegeBound’s annual art, poetry and essay contest entitled “With College I Can…”.
-This citywide contest for elementary and middle school students is an activity that leads up to College Awareness Month in November.
+Volunteers judge student entries in CollegeBound’s College Awareness Month Contest, an annual art, poetry, and essay competition for K-8th grade Baltimore City public school students.
 Winners and their families are invited to participate in an awards ceremony in November at the National Aquarium.

 Evaluate Scholarship Applications

-Scholarship readers evaluate scholarship applications submitted for CollegeBound’s scholarship portfolio valued at over $2 million.
-CollegeBound receives hundreds of applications each spring for scholarships based on criteria including academic merit, community service, and resilience.
+Scholarship readers evaluate scholarship applications submitted for CollegeBound’s $3 million scholarship portfolio.
+Each spring, CollegeBound receives hundreds of applications from Baltimore City Schools’ students for scholarships based on criteria including academic merit, community service, and resilience.

-Time commitment: first-time volunteers attend a two-hour training session in March.
-Essay review and scoring is online.
-Requires 15-20 hours between April 1st-30th to review and score submissions.
+Time commitment: First-time volunteers attend a two-hour training session in February.
+Essay review and scoring is completed online at your own pace.
+Requires 15-20 hours in March and April to review and score submissions.

 To volunteer, contact Adriana Rosas at (410) 783-2905 x211 or firstname.lastname@example.org.